denovo/notes/github.md

 - git reset --hard HEAD~1 - Reset last commit
 - git rebase master - rebase the history tree agains master, this will make base as head of master
 - git branch -d feature_branch - Delete feature branch
+- git tag -a r1.0.0 -m "Lanched new feature" - Tag release and annotate message

 Do not commit directly to Master
 Use pull requests on the repo